Skip to contents

 removeFirst, removeLast

-remove first or last "n" values on the low or high frequency side respectively.
-Will be unpredictable when used with a list of spectra, or spec_df object with multiple spectra with different frequency axes.
+Remove first or last "n" values on the low or high frequency side respectively.
+Operates on a per group basis.

 min.colours